danny0838/git-store-meta/README.md

 And a data file named `.git_store_meta` (by default) will be created in your repo, `git add` it so that the metadata is revisioned.

-The `--field` (`-f`) option determines which fields are to be stored.
+The `--fields` (`-f`) option determines which fields are to be stored.
 Their order matters partially since it affects the order of fields in the data file, but it doesn't affect applying.
 For example the above command creates a data file with these fields:

     <file> <type> <user> <group> <mode> <mtime> <atime>

-If `--field` is not provided, git-store-meta takes the fields defined in the current data file, and thus running `git-store-meta.pl --store` works in most usual cases.
+If `--fields` is not provided, git-store-meta takes the fields defined in the current data file, and thus running `git-store-meta.pl --store` works in most usual cases.